 Global Handwashing Day is celebrated annually on October 15.
 This is an excellent opportunity to spread the word about the importance of handwashing with soap, which should be practiced and promoted throughout the year.

-The theme for Global Handwashing Day changes each year; the 2016 theme is “Make handwashing a habit!”.
-You can learn more about the 2016 theme here and how it can impact your Global Handwashing Day event or campaign.
+The theme for Global Handwashing Day changes each year; the 2017 theme is “Our hands, our future!”.
+You can learn more about the 2017 theme here and how it can impact your Global Handwashing Day event or campaign.

 The Planner’s Guide is the main source of information and tools for planning a Global Handwashing Day celebration.
-The Global Handwashing Partnership’s Global Handwashing Day website also provides many resources, such as posters.
-Celebration ideas for various audiences can be found in Annex 1 on page 38 of the 2016 Planner’s Guide.
-Activity suggestions are available in Annex 2 on page 47.
+The Global Handwashing Day website also provides many resources, such as posters.
+Celebration ideas for various audiences can be found in Annex 1 of the 2016 Planner’s Guide.
+Activity suggestions are available in Annex 2.

 Global Handwashing Day activities from last year may be found on the interactive Global Handwashing Day map.
-Other activity examples are available in the Planner’s Guide in the activity list (found on page 48).
+Other activity examples are available in the Planner’s Guide in the activity list (found in Annex 2).

 Yes!
 Please let the Global Handwashing Partnership what activities you are planning ahead of time by completing this form.
 We will then add your event to our index allowing us to know what events are planned globally.
 This can also help us connect you with potential partners.
 After your event, please upload pictures and a report to the interactive Global Handwashing Day website.